 - Exit options for partners have been specified

-- Agreement on transfer of ownership
+- Agreement on transfer of ownership of partnership assets

 - Time horizon of partners is comparable